filipre/signalbot/README.md

 ### Storage

-`bot.storage` is In-memory, SQLite,  or Redis storage, see `storage.py`.
+`bot.storage` is in-memory, SQLite, or Redis storage, see `storage.py`.
 This is important because the bot runs multi-threaded, so instance state on your command classes isn't shared between threads.

 ### Command